Continuous Risk Profile

 Default branch monitoring is implemented by running both periodic and event-driven application evaluations.
 This feature is enabled for all private, internal, and public repository types.
 The selected repository should be configured for source control as described in Nexus IQ for SCM.

-Periodic application evaluations: Nexus IQ for SCM performs policy evaluations on the default branch at least once per day.
+Periodic application evaluations: Nexus IQ for SCM performs policy evaluations on the default branch once per day.
 These evaluations are initiated based on the IQ server settings

 To change the start time or the time interval between evaluations, use Source Control Configuration REST API - v2